 How much does shipping cost?

 This is an easy one to communicate and execute, as you’ll have your shipping costs displayed to customers in their cart.
-One thing to consider is to create a shipping cost chart, like the one at the bottom of this page, that lives on your website under a dedicated “Shipping” page.
+One thing to consider is to create a shipping cost chart that lives on your website under a dedicated “Shipping” page.
 Here you can explain shipping costs as well as any shipping/fulfillment policies you’ve created.

 When will my order arrive?